leonardomendix/docs/content/en/docs/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages.md

 For example, on a page named *Customers* you have a button that calls a microflow (that is an [On click event](/refguide8/on-click-event/) of the button is set to *Microflow*):

- {{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/on-click-event-button.png" alt="" >}}
+ {{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/on-click-event-button.png" >}}

 The microflow contains a parameter *Customer*:

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/microflow-parameter.png" alt="" >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/microflow-parameter.png" >}}

 On the *Customers* page you also have a data container, for example, a data view, that has an object *Photo* available.
 That means that the data source type of the data view is set to *Context* and **Entity (path)** is set to *Photo*:

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/data-view-data-source.png" alt="" >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/data-view-data-source.png" >}}

 As the microflow has the parameter *Customer*, and the data view has the object *Photo*, they are conflicting and resulting into an error.